 If you suspect you have been exposed to COVID-19, or have a fever, cough, and other respiratory symptoms—please call 517.663.2671 for instructions before you come to Eaton Rapids Medical Center.
-We are not currently testing for Coronavirus on a drive-up or walk-in basis due to a national shortage of supplies and testing capacity.
-We are only testing patients who meet certain criteria in our Emergency Department or Redicare, and it is taking 7 to 12 days for us to get the results.
+We are not currently testing for Coronavirus on a drive-up or walk-in basis.
+We are only testing patients who meet certain criteria in our Emergency Department or Redicare.
 For information on testing locations, please call Michigan Department of Health and Human Services hotline at 1-888-535-6136.
-The hotline will be open seven days a week from 8 a.m. to 5 p.m.

 At this time, visitors are restricted to those who are necessary for the support of medical care or the support of activities of daily living, or those under exigent circumstances.

-With the exception of emergencies, all who enter must visit a mandatory check-in tent to be screened first.
-There is one by the Main Entrance and one by the Family Practice & Redicare Entrance.
+With the exception of emergencies and Family Practice and Redicare visits, all who enter must visit the mandatory check-in tent to be screened first.
 After hours, please proceed to the Emergency Entrance.

 What are the symptoms of COVID-19?

 Symptoms may appear 2-14 days after exposure to the virus.
 People with these symptoms may have COVID-19: